hmito/esj73web/ersympo_en.md

 ## Note 2

-In addition to the "ER Invited Speaker" system, ESJ73 symposia also have a "Guest Speaker" system.
+In addition to the "ER Invited Speaker" system, ESJ73 symposia also have a ["Symposium Invited Speaker Program"](/regist_session_en#symposium-invited-speaker-program).
 This allows distinguished non-members (domestic or international) to give lectures without a conference participation fee, with no limit on the number of guest speakers.
 However, there is no opportunity to contribute a review or feature paper to *Ecological Research* with open access at the society's expense.
 Travel expenses for guest speakers are also not covered.
-If your proposal is not selected for an ER Symposium, please consider this system.
+If your proposal is not selected for an ER Symposium, please consider this program.

 ## Reference: Common Guidelines for Regular Symposia